-Councils across the country will be helping to celebrate the Queen’s Platinum Jubilee weekend with thousands of approved street parties set to take place.
+Councils across the country will be helping to celebrate the King's Coronation with thousands of approved street parties set to take place.

 Street parties are a great way to bring neighbours together to get to know each other better.
 There is lots of research to show that these informal, resident-led events have a positive and lasting impact on the communities that take part.
 They can help reduce isolation and loneliness, strengthen community spirit and civic pride and bring people of different ethnic backgrounds together.
 They also offer a good opportunity to bring together communities for fundraising for local, national and International good causes.

 Play streets (short, year-round regular road closures for free play) also have additional benefits for children’s health, wellbeing and physical activity.
 They can also support the active travel agenda by demonstrating the value of less traffic-dominated residential streets in a temporary and unthreatening way.